ingridinara/ingridinara.github.io/about.md

 ### Contact me

-If you´re into codding and seeking collaboration.
+If you´re into coding and seeking collaboration.
 Fell free to contact me through my GitHub.
 Not sure if I could help that much right now, as I¨m pretty much a newbie, but we never know...